Rockaway, New Jersey: Roads and highways

-As of May 2010, the borough had a total of 25.88 mi of roadways, of which 20.16 mi were maintained by the municipality, 3.53 mi by Morris County and 2.19 mi by the New Jersey Department of Transportation.
+In 2015, the borough had 25.88 mi of roadways, of which 20.16 mi were maintained by the municipality, 3.53 mi by Morris County and 2.19 mi by the New Jersey Department of Transportation.

 Interstate 80 clips the northeast corner of the borough.
 Access is provided via Exit 37 (County Route 513).
 U.S. Route 46 passes through the southern end of the borough.

 Public transportation

 NJ Transit train service does not stop in the borough, but is accessible in adjacent municipalities at Denville station and Dover station, where commuter trains are available on the Morris & Essex Lines and the Montclair-Boonton Line.
 The Morris and Essex Railroad and its successor the Delaware, Lackawanna, and Western Railroad formerly provided service to the town, but the Boonton Branch bypass was constructed in 1902 that provided a much shorter path to Dover, so service was cut in 1948.

 NJ Transit offers local bus service on the 880 route, which replaced the MCM10 route that operated until 2010.

 Lakeland Bus Lines offers bus service along Main Street to the New York City Port Authority Bus Terminal in Midtown Manhattan on its Route 46 and Route 80 lines.